PowerBook 1400 Series

 See our page on IDE SSDs for more info.

-From the options on that page, I'd recommend the IDE to SE adapter.
+From the options on that page, I'd recommend the IDE to SD adapter.
 I've used up to a 64GB card in mine with no issues.

 CPU Upgrades